RyseInventory/RyseInventory/README.md

 __Tested in version: 1.18__

+This API is used to create and manage inventories in Minecraft more easily.
+Across many methods, the inventory can be managed easily.
+Besides, you don't have to worry about the pages, because they are managed automatically.
+Moreover, many things can be done with the inventory.
+More about this under the point [Features](https://github.com/Rysefoxx/RyseInventory#features)

 # Features
  - You can change the inventory title during operation.
  - You can select 18 different inventory types.